linjeforeningen-delta/deltabeer/README.md

-# Deltahouse
+# Deltabeer

-A rewrite of an old project called [DeltaPi](https://github.com/vehagn/DeltaPi) for trading tokens for refreshments at the student office.
+Deltabeer is the backend of _Ølsystemet_, a program for trading tokens for refreshments at the student office.

 ## Getting started